sparkflows/sparkflows-docs/docs/jupyter-guide/index.rst

     :doc:`/jupyter-guide/overview`

-    Overview of Jupyter integration with Fire Insights
+    Overview of Jupyter integration with Sparkflows

     ---